API Reference

 }

-The MCP server reads HIVE_API_KEY at startup and attaches it to all outbound requests automatically.
+The MCP server reads HIVE_API_KEY at startup and sends it as a Bearer token on Hive requests.

 apiKey: process.env.HIVE_API_KEY,